Can I view images of my parking offence?

 How much are Parking Infringements?

 Depending on the severity of the offence, as of 2020 fines range between $123 and $615.
 These fines are subject to additional charges upon the failure to pay the infringement notice within the proscribed time.
 A $34 will be added for a reminder notice and $87 if you are issued a summons notice.
 If you are convicted at court you will be subject to further court imposed costs.
+NOTE: If payment is made by credit card there is a 1.5% surcharge applied.

 What if I accidently displayed my ticket incorrectly?